Incremental deformations: Basic solution

 The defined problem is called the boundary value problem (BVP).
 Hence, let ${\bf x}^{0} = \chi^{0}({\bf X})$ be a solution of the BVP.
 Since $W$ depends nonlinearly on the deformation gradient, this solution is generally not unique, and it depends on geometrical and material parameters of the problem.
 So, one has to employ the method of incremental deformation in order to highlight the existence of an adjacent solution for a critical value of a dimensionless parameter, called control parameter $\gamma$ which "controls" the onset of the instability.
 This means that by increasing the value of this parameter, at a certain point new solutions appear.
 Hence, the selected basic solution is not anymore the stable one but it becomes unstable.
-In a physical way, at a certain time the stored energy, such as the integral of the density $W$ over all the domain of the basic solution is bigger than the one of the new solutions.
+In a physical way, at a certain time the stored energy, such as the integral of the density $W$ over all the domain of the basic solution is bigger than that of the new solutions.
 To restore the equilibrium, the configuration of the material moves to another configuration which has lower energy.